Best National Parks to Visit in the Spring

 As a local, spring is my favorite time in Great Smoky Mountains National Park for two reasons: wildflowers and waterfalls.

-The Smokies are home to over 100 waterfalls.
-During spring, when torrential rains hit a couple of times a week, these cascades are at their peak flows.
+The Smokies is one of the best east coast national parks to visit during the spring.
+It’s home to over 100 waterfalls and during spring, when torrential rains hit a couple of times a week, these cascades are at their peak flows.
 I always like to do the Deep Creek Waterfall Loop at this time of year – it’s one of the quickest hikes in the smokies that takes you to three of the park’s most beautiful falls.

 If you’re more interested in summits and views, spring brings amazing wildflower hikes.
 My favorites are mountain laurels (March-June) and rhododendrons (June-July above 5,500 feet).
 You’ll find early rhodo blooms around Rocky Top and late-season blooms in Deep Gap.
 Lonesome Pine Overlook is an epic mountain laurel hike as early as mid-March.